 Is sports betting legal in Maryland?

-Sports betting is now legal in the state of Maryland, as of Tuesday May 18, 2021.
+Sports betting is now legal in the state of Maryland, as of Tuesday May 18, 2021 – but you cannot place a bet as yet.

-The law ratified by Gov. Hogan will allow for both retail and online operators to get started in the fall.
+The law ratified by Gov. Hogan allowed for both retail and online operators to get started, but like we said delays have so far stopped the rollout.
+It is hoped things will be complete by the end of 2022.

 Maryland will license up to 60 online sportsbooks, making for one of the most competitive markets in the United States.